elos/documentation/server/testing.md

 On Dot Imports
 --------------

-Adding a dot before an import statement in go as such:
+Adding a dot before an import statement in go, such as:

 ```go
 import (